selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_datastore_v1.html.markdown

   * replica - (Required) Number of public IPs associated with the replicas.
 The minimum value is `0`.
 The maximum value must be 1 less than the value of the `node_count` argument.

 * `backup_retention_days` - (Optional) Number of days to retain backups.

+`logs` - (Optional) Name of an existing or a new log group in the [Logs](https://docs.selectel.ru/en/logs/about-logs/) service.
+The name must start with the prefix 's/dbaas/'.
+It can contain uppercase and lowercase letters, digits and symbols (underscore, hyphen, forward slash, period and hash).
+The name cannot exceed 512 symbols.
+For example, s/dbaas/My-first-group.
+Learn more  about logs for [PostgreSQL](https://docs.selectel.ru/en/managed-databases/postgresql/logs/), [PostgreSQL for 1C](https://docs.selectel.ru/en/managed-databases/postgresql-for-1c/logs/) and [PostgreSQL TimescaleDB](https://docs.selectel.ru/en/managed-databases/timescaledb/logs/).

 ## Attributes Reference